 After marrying Sabra Karim, they moved to Boeraserie, West Coast Demerara where he worked at the Uitvlugt Distillery in the early 1960s as an Assistant Distiller.

 After he moved back to Jacklow, he got involved with Dr. Cheddi Jagan’s Party, the People’s Progressive Party (PPP).
 He travelled to Russia and Europe for training and chaperoned young political students.

 He also represented his party in various meetings around the world.
 He was then PPP Organizer for the County of Essequibo.
 In 1975, Basir and his family moved to Hampton Court where he resided up to the time of his death.

 An attempt on his life was made at Adventure Stelling on 26 June 1976.
 He was shot five times; he survived.

-He was then moved to the position Chairman of Local Congress and Democratic Organs in 1992.
-He managed 1500 acres of rice lands in the Burma, East Coast Demerara for the Libyan Government.
+He also managed 1,500 acres of rice lands in the Burma, East Coast Demerara for the Libyan Government.

 Honours and awards

 He was awarded the Cacique Crown of Honour (CCH) in 1994 for his work in politics and social work.

 Isahak Basir was married to Sabra Karim and was the father of six children.

 Isahak Basir died on 1 February 2019 at his Anna Regina, Essequibo Coast residence.
 He was 84.
 His funeral service held at his Hampton Court residence, Region Two, on Wednesday, 6 February 2019.
 His body was laid to rest at Lima Sands Cemetery.